 Primary Residence

-Your mortgage should be one of your highest priority debts because your home may be put at risk if you don't keep up with repayments.
+Your mortgage should be one of your highest priority debts because your home may be put at risk if you don't keep up with your repayments.
 If you are struggling to pay your mortgage and/or other loans, you should contact your other Lenders, if any, to discuss a restructure of the debt repayments.

 Do you have an Income Protection or Repayment Protection Policy?